-- Fleetwood Mac practically invented Space Rock, which reached its apotheosis in 1973 on Mystery to Me, my personal favorite by the band
+- Fleetwood Mac practically invented Space Rock, which reached its apotheosis in 1973 on Mystery to Me (my favorite by the band)

-- A criminally underrated Fleetwood Mac album which is unlike anything you’ve heard, and a Better Records favorite for more than 40 years
+- A criminally underrated album unlike anything you’ve heard and a Better Records favorite for more than 40 years

-The better copies are super spacious and that is exactly the sound you hear on this one right from the get-go: the opening track is the lovely Woman of 1,000 Years.
-The next song, Morning Rain, is a real rocker, and here again this copy comes on strong, with plenty of energy and meaty keyboards and bass.
+The better copies are super spacious and that is exactly the sound you hear on this one right from the get-go: the opening track is the breathtakingly poignant Woman of 1,000 Years.
+The next song, Morning Rain, is a real rocker, and here again this copy comes on strong, with plenty of energy and especially meaty keyboards and bass.

-Sands of Time is another example of Kirwan’s brilliant Pop Songwriting in the ’70s.
+Sands of Time is another example of Danny Kirwan’s brilliant Pop Songwriting in the ’70s.
 As befits the tone of the album, it winds around the melody for more than seven minutes.
 That’s the “space” part of Space Rock.
-It’s what makes this popular music just as compelling today as it was more than 40 years ago.
+It’s what makes this popular music as compelling today as it was when first released, close to 50 years ago.

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1971